This page is the entry point for Archetype's contract documents.

 It does two things:

-1. names the current sources of truth for the contracts we established in this session
+1. names the current sources of truth for Archetype contracts

 2. defines the broader engine and application contracts that every runtime, adapter, and orchestration layer must preserve